COLUMNS

 Koch, meanwhile, brings a vulnerability to Erik that will undoubtedly win him an Emmy.
 Notably, his performance in Episode 6: “The Hurt Man,” is a single shot, a single take, where he delivers a chillingly devastating monologue that solidifies him as one of the greatest working actors of the moment.
 This will no doubt propel him to superstardom — not to mention his good looks and abs.

-What is the controversy about Ryan Murphy’s Monsters: The Lyle and Erik Menendez Story?
+What’s all the controversy over Ryan Murphy’s Monsters: The Lyle and Erik Menendez Story?

 The show’s shameless horniness is made more complex because of the serious themes of sexual abuse and violence explored in the show.
 Murphy has never been one to shy away from controversial topics, but “Monsters” pushes the envelope even further.
 The series depicts the brothers’ alleged abuse at the hands of their father in graphic detail, while simultaneously playing up the homoerotic tension between Lyle and Erik.